Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

 \subsection{Ablation Study}

-In order to study the effects of the two mechanisms in the proposed methods, we conduct ablation experiments by removing the mechanisms and test the differences, respectively.
-The overall visual comparisons are illustrated in Fig.~\ref{fig:ablation_FASRGAN} and Fig.~\ref{fig:ablation_Co-SRGAN}.
+To study the effects of the two mechanisms in the proposed methods, we conduct ablation experiments by removing the mechanisms and test the differences, respectively.
+The quantitative results are illustrated in Table~\ref{tab:ablation_result}, overall visual comparisons are presented in Fig.~\ref{fig:ablation_FASRGAN}, Fig.~\ref{fig:ablation_Co-SRGAN} and the supplemental material.
 A detailed discussion is provided as follows.